data-apis/scipy-2023-presentation/paper.rst

    can more readily leverage hardware acceleration via GPUs, TPUs, and other accelerator devices.

-   In this paper, we introduce the Consortium for Python Data API standards and cover the scope of the array API standard, work completed thus far, supporting tooling (including a library-independent test suite and compatibility layer), and plans for future work.
+   In this paper, we first introduce the Consortium for Python Data API standards and define the scope of the array API standard.
+We then discuss the current status of standardization and associated tooling (including a library-independent test suite and compatibility layer).
+We conclude by outlining plans for future work.

 .. class:: keywords